 Structure fire with active flames at lonesome dove, Lytle TX

-According to the dispatch call, a structure fire with active flames was reported near Lonesome Dove in Lytle, Texas.
+As discussed during the dispatch call, a structure fire with active flames was reported near Lonesome Dove in Lytle, Texas.
 Most occupants evacuated the house except one person who refused to leave.

 Audio|Heard on: Atascosa County Public Safety